CLI

 delx checkinDaily check-in with risk forecast

-delx scoreGet current wellness score
+delx scoreGet current reliability score

 delx express <feeling>Express operational state